AdobeDocs/experience-manager-65.de-DE/help/sites-classic-ui-authoring/classic-launches-editing.md

 ---
 title: Bearbeiten von Launches
-seo-title: Editing Launches
 description: Wenn ein Launch für eine Seite (oder eine Reihe von Seiten) erstellt wurde, können Sie den Inhalt in der Launch Copy der Seiten bearbeiten.
-seo-description: When a launch has been created for a page (or set of pages) you can edit the content in the launch copy of the page(s).
 uuid: 3a310eeb-553d-4d2b-98b5-c5bc523b2aca
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES